Wondering how much a new kitchen costs? From budget to bespoke we outline your potential spend in 2026

 While they can be a good short term solution, the chances are you'll need to replace it sooner than you imagine, and there may be other ways of keeping costs down so that you can invest more in fixtures and fittings that will last.

 The biggest problem with opting for a cheap kitchen?
 You will likely have to measure the space yourself which can lead to errors.
-As while most budget kitchen brands – from IKEA to DIY stores such as B&Q , will have a fitting service, it’s less common to have at home appointments where your kitchen is measured.
+While most budget kitchen brands – from IKEA to DIY stores such as B&Q , will have a fitting service, it’s less common to have at home appointments where your kitchen is measured.
 Usually, you’ll measure your kitchen yourself and attend a design appointment where a 3D design will be generated.

-If you're an experienced DIYer, you could also save on kitchen installation costs by fitting a new kitchen yourself or perhaps tackle the kitchen tiling too.
+If you're an experienced DIYer, you could also save on kitchen installation costs by fitting a new kitchen yourself, or perhaps tackle the kitchen tiling too.

 What to consider when buying a flat-pack kitchen